emilypx/appfair.github.io/index.md

 Apps installed through the **App Fair.app** application are created using the modern platform-native `SwiftUI` framework and built for both Intel and ARM processors, and therefore run faster and use resources more efficiently than a non-native cross-platform application framework.
 At the same time, they use modern "Sandboxing" techniques to protect your system and ensure that you are always aware of what actions the apps are permitted to take, such as reading and writing files, communicating over the internet, or accessing your camera, microphone, or other USB & bluetooth devices.
+And since they rely on the native frameworks of the system, they tend to be quite small (under 2 megabytes compressed), and so are faster to download and launch than non-native web apps.

 ### Getting Started